notadoctorphd/LinkedinScraper/README.md

 - Break your keyboard
 - rm -rf your /bin /usr/ and ~/home
 - Laugh maniacally when the fire department comes to put out your computer which is currently engulfed in flames.
+- Sob uncontrollably; like a little baby.
+- You are, a little baby.
+- Discover that the world is unfair and meaningless.
+- Ask yourself "why am I doing this to myself?"
+- Answer yourself "get a job!"
+- Enter the void that is the Everything Bagel
+- Feel the deep darkness of the void take you away..............
+- You are now one.

 - ```cd [project/] && python scraper.headless.py```

 ##### TODO: